Alfredo Ottaviani

 Alfredo Ottaviani (29 October 1890 – 3 August 1979) was an Italian cardinal of the Catholic Church.
 Pope Pius XII named him cardinal in 1953.
 He served as secretary of the Holy Office in the Roman Curia from 1959 to 1966 when that dicastery was reorganised as the Congregation for the Doctrine of the Faith, of which he was pro-prefect until 1968.

-Ottaviani was a prominent figure in the Catholic Church during his time, and was the leading conservative voice at the Second Vatican Council.
+Ottaviani was a prominent figure in the Catholic Church during his time, and was the leading defender of Traditionalist Catholicism during the Second Vatican Council.

 Early life and education

 Ottaviani was born in Rome, where his father was a baker.
 He studied with the Brothers of the Christian Schools in Trastevere, then at the Pontifical Roman Seminary and the Pontifical Roman Athenaeum S. Apollinare, from where he received his doctorates in philosophy, theology, and canon law.
 He was ordained to the priesthood on 18 March 1916.

 Holy Office/Congregation of the Doctrine of the Faith

 On 12 January 1953, he was both appointed pro-secretary of the Holy Office and created Cardinal-Deacon of Santa Maria in Domnica by Pope Pius XII.
 He participated as a cardinal-elector in the 1958 conclave which elected Pope John XXIII.

 On 7 November 1959, he was named the Vatican's chief doctrinal guardian as secretary of the Holy Office.
 Ottaviani was appointed Titular Archbishop of Berrhoea on 5 April 1962, receiving his episcopal consecration on the following 19 April from Pope John XXIII in person, with Cardinals Giuseppe Pizzardo and Benedetto Aloisi Masella serving as co-consecrators.
 His episcopal motto Semper idem ("Always the same") reflected his conservative theology.
 He resigned his titular see in 1963.